LineageOS/lineage_wiki/pages/internal/adding_device.md

   - Model2: 2016-01
   - Model3: 2016-02-01
   ```

+* `screen`: Use `{size: '', density: '', resolution: '', technology: ''}` as the proper format.

+  This property supports Model-Value-Pairs, for details see the explanation for `battery`

 * `tree`: The repo name of the device tree - for example, `android_device_oneplus_bacon`.
 * `vendor_short`: The vendor name used for the device tree - for example, `oneplus`.